AlexisAuriac/Reverse-Engineering-2/memdump.md

 Password: ```MortyIsReallyAnOtter```

-Can be confirmed with: https://codebeautify.org/ntlm-hash-generator
+Can be confirmed by hashing it with ntlm ([ntlm hash generator](https://codebeautify.org/ntlm-hash-generator)).

 ## Step 3: Local network